School Age Therapy

 Whether your goal is to attend university and TAFE, to get a job, or to focus on community activities, The Stepping Out for Teens and Young Adults Program can help you to build skills and make the connections you need to get you on your chosen path.

-Social Skill Therapy Programs
+Social Skills Therapy Programs

 If you are accessing our comprehensive therapy services, you may choose to participate in one of our social skills programs to learn more about topics such as self-awareness, understanding others, communication, and building friendships.
 Find out more about these groups below.